 - Intelligence, as measured by IQ tests predicts educational outcomes, health (both physical and mental, safety, happiness, creativity, conscientiousness and longevity.

 - The kind of abstract and hypothetical reasoning measured by IQ tests is associated with improved moral reasoning.

-- Although we’re born with much of what makes up our intelligence, all children, no matter their starting points, can become cleverer.
+- Not everyone is equally intelligent, but all children, no matter their starting points, can become more intelligent.

-- The more we know, the greater our capacity to reason, the less we know, the more constrained our thinking will be.
+- The more knowledge we possess, the greater our capacity to reason; the less we know, the more constrained our thinking will be.

 - Teaching children a curriculum made up of the most powerful, culturally rich concepts and information provides the raw material to both enrich their own lives and improve society.